Woodlands Vets’ response to COVID-19

-All other assistance will be provided via telephone advice, where possible.
+Where possible, advice will be provided via telephone.
 Please call us for more information.
-If a telephone consultation with a vet is needed this will be charged at £20.
+If a telephone consultation with a vet is needed this will be charged at £30.
 This fee will be waived if the vet decides your pet needs to come in to the practice for an in-person consultation.

-The practice will be operating with a reduced number of, so your patience and understanding will be greatly appreciated.
+The practice continues to operate with a reduced number of staff, so your patience and understanding will be greatly appreciated.

 Clients with pets who require emergency veterinary care, who have been exposed to COVID-19, or had close contact with someone who has, or are experiencing symptoms, please call us on 01242 255133.
 We will advise you on how your pets can receive the care they need.